 The optional locking feature is designed to prevent unauthorized removal of the Alarm.
-It is not necessary to activate the lock in single-family households where unauthorized Alarm removal is not a concern.
+It is not necessary to activate the lock in single-family households where unauthorized Alarm

-Tools you will need: Needle-nose pliers or utility knife, standard flathead screwdriver
+Tools you will need: Needle-nose pliers or utility

+Locking Pin knife, standard flathead screwdriver

 The feature uses a locking pin which is molded into the mounting bracket.
 Remove locking pin by using needle-nose pliers or a utility knife.

 IMPORTANT!

-To nermanently remove the locking nin, insert a flathead screwdrive between the locking pin and the lock and pry the pin out of the lock.
+To permanently remove the locking pin, insert a flathead screwdriver between th locking pin and the lock and pry the pin out of the lock.